Skip to main contentAccessibility Statement

 • the environment

-In order for council services to continue to run effectively, it is often necessary for developers to contribute towards new or expanded infrastructure to offset the impacts of development.
+To ensure council services continue to function effectively, developers are often required to contribute towards new or improved infrastructure to mitigate the impact of development.

 Planning obligations

-Planning obligations are secured through a Section 106 agreement - legal documents that bind the land and ensure the impact of the development on local infrastructure is minimal.
+Planning obligations are formalised through Section 106 agreements - legal documents that ensure the impact of development on local infrastructure is kept to a minimum.

 • necessary to make the development acceptable in planning terms